TheFossilDev/CodeConnect/README.md

 ## Backend

 The backend for this project was built using Django and PostgreSQL.
-The link to the repository for the backend is here [Link](https://github.com/robinsonianr/CodeConnect/tree/main).
+The link to the repository for the backend is [here](https://github.com/robinsonianr/CodeConnect/tree/main).

 ## Getting started with our repo: